Indiana University

 3. On the Welcome screen, click Next, and then Validate.

-6. Choose Complete install, and then click Next.
+6. Choose Complete install, and click Next.

 7. Click Install.